kilometersvi/EnergySymbolicRegression/README.md

 By treating the output loss as the bias for the current epoch of solution convergence, we can guide the network's dynamics towards producing more accurate and relevant solutions.

 Learn more about hopfield networks:
 - https://www.youtube.com/watch?v=HoWJzeAT9uc
 - https://arxiv.org/abs/2008.02217

 Todo:
 - Finish optimizer
 - Abstract above QFunctions for more generalizable programming language
 - Generalize the model for multidimensional problems (beyond just 2), and for extending beyond symbolic regression while maintaining the QFunctions language, losses, and optimizers
 - Solve $Q^n$ problem, allowing pairs of activations to influence other neurons
+- Create automatic learner for Q function.
+Explore opportunities for understanding maximum adjustment for each weight class without disrupting model convergence (use minimum eigenvalue's eigenvector, or re-derive based on original Hopfield equation for maximum number of memories stored in Q matrix)
+- Create platform for benchmarking
+- After these are done, transition to Modern Hopfield Model over Graded Hopfield Model like current implementation.
+Not useful for symbolic regression, but will allow this model to serve as a machine learning layer after being refactored into PyTorch, allowing us to explore benefits of this layer for explainable machine learning.

 Overview:
 https://youtu.be/ZN9ygXVR9es?si=EKaEQP-YdozNyzUG